-P = Pass: Given in courses which are graded on a pass/fail basis.
+$\mathbf{P}$ = Pass: Given in courses which are graded on a pass/fail basis.

-= Repeated: Indicates a repeated course along with the original grade received.
+\ = Repeated: Indicates a repeated course along with the original grade received.

 W = Withdraw: Indicates that the student has formally withdrawn from a course.
 Formal withdrawal must be completed before the end of the ninth week of classes in the spring, summer, or fall terms.
-Courses offered in subterms are subject to a different withdrawal schedule which is announced on the Lakeland website each term.
+Courses offered in subterms (i.e. 7-week sessions) are subject to a different withdrawal schedule which is announced on the Lakeland website each term.